TapwaveZodiac/novelaiUKB/docs/The-Rabbit-Hole.md

 ## Stage Directions

-Clio is smart enough to recognize punctual **\"Stage Directions\"** much more than Sigurd, Euterpe and Krake could in the past.
-Nonetheless, those should have a fixed position in the text, and it\'s better you do not use the Author\'s Note for them.
+Clio is smart enough to recognize punctual **"Stage Directions"** much more than Sigurd, Euterpe and Krake could in the past.
+Nonetheless, those should have a fixed position in the text, and it's better you do not use the Author's Note for them.

 You can put those in your memory when starting as well.
 Keep in mind that if the Direction in your **Memory** and one in your **Story Text**